nuxt-modules/mdc/README.md

 })
 ```

 That's it!
-You can start writing and rendering markdown files ✨
+You can start writing and rendering markdown files in your Nuxt project ✨

 ## Rendering